jspecht3/pixi-tutorial/README.md

 ## Installation
 The installation donwloads and runs the current `install.sh` file from [pixi github](https://github.com/prefix-dev/pixi)

+Go to the [pixi github](https://github.com/prefix-dev/pixi) to update and uninstall.

 Jump to whichever operating system you are using
 - [Linux](#linux)